What is MPFL Reconstruction

 How painful is MPFL reconstruction surgery?

 It is normal to have pain after MPFL surgery, especially on the inside of the knee.
-The pain usually starts to noticeably improve 1-2 weeks after surgery, though some pain may persist for 3-4 months.
+The pain usually starts to noticeably improve 1 to 2 weeks after surgery, though some discomfort may persist for 3 to 4 months.
+A nerve block is usually administered prior to surgery, which typically lasts for the day of surgery.
+Pain medications are prescribed to help manage discomfort after the nerve block wears off.

 What is MPFL reconstruction?